Shamilkv34/book/nostarch/chapter16.md

 the tuple returned by `mpsc::channel`.

-Let’s move the transmitting end into a spawned thread and have it send one string so the spawned thread is communicating with the main thread, as shown in Listing 16-7.
+Let’s move the transmitting end into a spawned thread and have it send one string so that the spawned thread is communicating with the main thread, as shown in Listing 16-7.
 This is like putting a rubber duck in the river upstream or sending a chat message from one thread to another.

 Filename: src/main.rs